DiegoEliasCosta/diegoeliascosta.github.io/index.md

 I am interested in Software Engineering Research.
 In a few words, I want to reduce the burden on software developers by tackling aspects related to **software maintenance** and **software performance**.
-I like to leverage historical project data (e.g., GitHub) through Data Mining methods and apply Machine Learning and Statistical Analysis techniques to understand the problems developers face and provide insights/solutions to alleviate the problems.
+I like to leverage historical project data (e.g., GitHub) through Data Mining methods and apply Machine Learning and Statistical Analysis techniques to understand the problems developers face and provide insights/solutions to alleviate the issues.
 Some projects I work on:
 - Selecting efficient data structures in Java programs
 - Investigating bad practices in Java benchmarking